 Previous studies have found that enjoying or listening to heavy metal and rap music correlates with hostile attitudes, negative attitudes toward women, lower academic performance, behavior problems in school, drug use and arrests.
 Experimental studies of music without lyrics found that listening to “tense” music resulted in people writing more unpleasant stories in the Thematic Apperception Test.

-A new study of violent lyrics is based on five experiments, each conducted on students from a large Midwestern university.
+A 2003 study of violent lyrics is based on five experiments, each conducted on students from a large Midwestern university.
 Each study ranged in size between 60 and 160 students, approximately half male and half female.

 In each experiment, young people listened to the lyrics of a song, then completed a scale aimed at measuring whether they were feeling hostile or having aggressive thoughts.
 Some songs had violent lyrics and some did not; some songs were humorous and others were not.

 Hostile feelings and aggressive thoughts were measured in several ways, such as the students’ greater tendency to turn incomplete words into hostile words (changing “h_t” to hit rather than hat), and the authors’ State Hostility Scale, which consists of 35 sentences describing current feelings, either hostile or friendly (such as “I feel furious” or “I feel like yelling at someone”).